kalashdwivedi16/K-Means-Customer-Segmentation/README.md

 |    ...     |      ...       |        ...        |      ...       |   ...   |        ...          |

-Project Structure
+**Project Structure**

 customer-segmentation
 │
-├── 📄 k-means-customer-segmentation.ipynb   # Jupyter notebook with full analysis
+├── 📄 k-means-customer-segmentation.ipynb

-├── 📄 k means data.csv                       # Customer data
+├── 📄 k means data.csv

-├── 📄 README.md                              # Project overview
+├── 📄 README.md

-Future Enhancements
+**Future Enhancements**

-Use real-world datasets (e.g., from e-commerce platforms) Apply PCA for dimensionality reduction & better visualization Test with DBSCAN or Hierarchical clustering
+- Use real-world datasets (e.g., from e-commerce platforms)
+- Apply PCA for dimensionality reduction & better visualization
+- Test with DBSCAN or Hierarchical clustering

 If you like this project, give it a star!